-The Town of Newburgh Supervisor or their designee shall designate the department to detail the means and methods of tracking hours and locations, which may be paper based or electronic logging, tracking via a smartphone app or other.
+The Town of Newburgh Supervisor or his designee shall designate the department to detail the means and methods of tracking hours and locations, which may be paper-based or electronic logging, tracking via a smartphone app or other.
+Detail the terms and conditions of such when and how the information is used, and who is responsible for handling and managing the information.